List of Saint Seiya characters: Pegasus Seiya

-Pegasus Seiya (の星矢, Pegasasu no Seiya) is the Bronze Saint of Pegasus in the 20th century, the titular character and main protagonist of the series.
+Pegasus Seiya (の星矢, Pegasasu no Seiya) is the Bronze Saint of Pegasus in the 20th century, the titular character and main protagonist of the Saint Seiya franchise.
 An orphaned child later revealed to be one of Mitsumasa Kido's sons, he was separated from his older sister Seika and sent to Greece to become a Saint, a soldier of the goddess Athena.
 Initially motivated by the desire to rejoin his sister, he eventually discovers he has protected Athena for millennia, his soul returning every time she reincarnates to assist her in the battles against the evil agents that threaten the Earth.
 As a warrior of immense might, Seiya achieves victory in impossible battles, occasionally donning the Sagittarius Gold Cloth before particularly challenging opponents.
-He defeats the gods Poseidon and Hades, although the latter Seiya is cursed by Hades's sword at the end of Saint Seiya to stop his cycle of rebirth.
+He defeats the gods Poseidon and Hades, although the latter Seiya is cursed by Hades's sword at the end of the series to stop his cycle of rebirth.
 He is left in a comatose state which Athena seeks to revert Hades's curse in the canonical sequel Next Dimension.
 Seiya is proclaimed as the future Gold Saint of the Sagittarius successor to Sagittarius Aiolos.